Deepfea/RoFuBERT/README.md

 Environment Setup:
 ````
     1. Setup a Linux environment (not tested for Windows) with an Nvidia GPU containing at least 12GB of memory (less may work, but not tested).
-    2. Download data from the link: https://pan.baidu.com/s/1_814GSOIjcnrADiEfClhoQ?pwd=2024
-    3. Download the open-sourced code, dataset and models.
+    2. Download the open-sourced code, dataset and models.
-    4. Create a virtual Python environment using the provided YAML configuration file on Github.
+    3. Create a virtual Python environment using the provided YAML configuration file on Github.
-    5. Activate the new virtual Python environment
+    4. Activate the new virtual Python environment
 ````
 Parameters: